tdsmith/aRrgh/README.md

 # Boolean primitives and special values
 `TRUE`, `FALSE`, and `NA` are special logic values. (`NULL` is also defined and is a special vector of length zero.)
 Do not ever use T and F for `TRUE` and `FALSE`.
 You will see people doing it but they're assholes and not your friend; T and F are just variables with default values.
 Set `T <- F` and source their code and laugh as it burns.

 This also means that you shouldn't ever assign useful quantities to variables named T and F. Sorry.
-Other variable names that you cannot use are c, q, s, t (!), C, D, and I. :(
+Other variable names that you cannot use are c, q, t (!), C, D, and I. :(

 NA means "not available" and is a filler quantity for missing values.
 The result of all comparisons with `NA` is `NA`.
 Use `is.na(x)` to test whether a value is NA, not `x == NA`. `NA` has undefined truth value, and testing it raises an error: